 All these findings can be seen in both RV myocardial infarction (type I MI) as well as acute PE.
 Not to mention the fact that ‘TAPSE’ can be abnormal in both situations.
 Therefore the above information is not helpful in differentiating between AMI (type I), and PE.

 In this case estimated PASP was 41 mmHg (shown below).
-CTPA study was performed and showed bilateral total occlusion of the main pulmonary artery and decision was made for administration of thrombolytics.
+A CTPA study was performed and showed bilateral total occlusion of the main pulmonary artery and a decision was made for the administration of thrombolytics.

-Physical exam was remarkable for central cyanosis,clubbing and dry mucous membrane.
+Physical exam was remarkable for central cyanosis, clubbing, and dry mucous membrane.
 No peripheral edema was detected.
 Lung US revealed A-profile.
-No evidence for DVT on US exam of lower extremities was found.
+No evidence for DVT on the US exam of lower extremities was found.
 The echo exam at A4C is shown below.
-Patient received supplemental oxygen, 500 cc of crystalloid solution.
+The patient received supplemental oxygen and 500 cc of crystalloid solution.

-The RA, RV obviously are enlarged with interatrial and interventricular septal flattening.
+The RA and RV obviously are enlarged with interatrial and interventricular septal flattening.
 On A4C TTE an interatrial septal defect was noted raising suspicion for ASD.
-This was confirmed on subcostal view.
+This was confirmed on the subcostal view.

-Color doppler as well as contrast study with saline injection were performed to detect for the shunt.
+Color Doppler, as well as contrast study with saline injection, were performed to detect the shunt.

 The hemodynamic effects of ASD are primarily related to the direction and magnitude of shunting.
 In most patients, the greater compliance of the RV compared with the LV, and the lower resistance of the pulmonary compared with the systemic circulation, results in a net left-to-right shunt, leading to RV dilation.
 The pulmonary vasculature normally accommodates the increased volume of flow secondary to ASD without a significant increase in PA pressure.
 With continued RV volume overload and increased PA flow over time, some patients will develop pulmonary hypertension (PH).
 Development of PH is associated with right-to-left shunt as well as interventricular flattening during systole.26

-A 65-year old man with past medical history of HTN, COPD, and atrial fibrillation presented to the hospital with acute shortness of the breath.
+A 65-year-old man with a past medical history of HTN, COPD, and atrial fibrillation presented to the hospital with acute shortness of breath.
 He looked diaphoretic with respiratory discomfort.
-Initial set of vitals showed BP160/100, HR irregular, ranging 70-90, RR 30, SO2 90% room air.
-EKG shown below.
+The initial set of vitals showed BP160/100, HR irregular, ranging from 70-90, RR 30, SO2 90% room air.
+EKG is shown below.
 While initial resuscitative measures were ongoing, bedside echocardiography was performed (shown below).
 RV free wall diastolic diameter in subcostal view read at 8 mm.
 IVC measured 23 mm with < 50% collapse with a sniff.
-US exam of right lower extremity at popliteal vein shown below.
+US exam of the right lower extremity at the popliteal vein is shown below.

-Is this clinical presentation and information obtained from bedside US suggestive for PE?
+Is this clinical presentation and information obtained from bedside US suggestive of PE?

-- Echo is remarkable for the enlarged RA, RV with septal shift to the left and severe TR.
+- Echo is remarkable for the enlarged RA, RV with the septal shift to the left and severe TR.
 Pericardial effusion without diastolic chamber collapse is noticed as well.
-Echogenicity within the right popliteal vein is in favour of DVT.
+Echogenicity within the right popliteal vein is in favor of DVT.

-- The past medical history, presence of RV free wall hypertrophy and a severe TR (4m/s) with estimated PASP about 74 mmHg all are indicative for the presence of chronic pulmonary hypertension.
-Presence of lower extremity DVT will increase the pretest probability for PE, however none of the above findings are diagnostic for acute PE in this case.
+- The past medical history, presence of RV-free wall hypertrophy, and a severe TR (4m/s) with an estimated PASP of about 74 mmHg all are indicative of the presence of chronic pulmonary hypertension.
+The presence of lower extremity DVT will increase the pretest probability for PE, however, none of the above findings are diagnostic for acute PE in this case.

 - Acute decompensation of chronic pulmonary hypertension can occur due to multiple problems as well as new onset superimposing PE.
-Unfortunately No bedside US findings is definitively diagnostic for PE in such cases, unless ‘CLOT IN TRANSIT’ is seen.
-In patients with acute decompensation of chronic pulmonary hypertension, CTPA,or V/Q lung scan are diagnostic.
+Unfortunately, No bedside US findings are definitively diagnostic for PE in such cases, unless ‘CLOT IN TRANSIT’ is seen.
+In patients with acute decompensation of chronic pulmonary hypertension, CTPA, or V/Q lung scan are diagnostic.

 In this case, CTPA revealed no evidence of pulmonary embolism, and the patient was treated for acute decompensation of pulmonary hypertension and DVT.

-Tip: As mentioned in table 3, presence of pericardial effusion in patients with chronic pulmonary hypertension carries poor prognosis.
+Tip: As mentioned in Table 3, the presence of pericardial effusion in patients with chronic pulmonary hypertension carries a poor prognosis.
 28

 Overall, the sensitivity of TTE for the diagnosis of PE is about 50-60% while the specificity is around 80-90%.
 TTE is normal in about 50% of unselected patients with acute PE, but it can provide direct and/or indirect evidence for the diagnosis.